Showing top 0 results 0 results found

 Yet Costco isn’t cheap.
 The retailer invests where it counts, including in its employees.
 While many companies in the sector pay minimum wage and have shaky relations with employees, Costco regularly ranks highly as an employer.
-That investment pays off in the customer experience.
+Providing exceptional customer service pays off.
 Just because prices are low doesn’t mean that the experience in stores suffers.

 Aldi - You get what you bargain for